Overview of Economics Example

 - Average variable cost at some level of output is, therefore, the average of all marginal costs up to that level

 Economics Example 3 – Law of Diminishing Marginal Utility

-Terms that are mainly used in this, the law is total utility and marginal utility.
+Terms that are mainly used in this, law is total utility and marginal utility.
 Total utility means utility derived from different commodities used by the consumer.
 Marginal utility means utility derived from the consumption of an additional commodity.

 - “The additional satisfaction which a person drives with a given increase in consumption of a commodity reduces with every increase in the commodity that he already has. “

 - Marginal Utility = Utility from Q2 -Utility from Q1

 - Thus, Total Utility = Sum of all marginal Utility

 Let us understand the said law with an example: